Language-Research-Technology/atap-website/content/events/previous/index.md

 If your university or organisation would like to host a workshop, please [contact us](mailto:info@atap.edu.au).

+#### Jefferson Transcript Search Tool

+The Search Tool project uses programming to explore how to easily search and manipulate transcripts without the need to 'clean' the transcript.
+A browser-based tool has been developed, designed to be used by researchers unfamiliar with programming.

+The workshop was presented by Evelyn Ansell and is an outcome of her Career Development placement with Australia's Academic and Research Network ([AARNET](https://www.aarnet.edu.au/)).
+The Jupyter Notebook tool and this workshop have been developed during that placement.

+**Date**: Friday 17 March 2023

+**Length**: 90 minutes

+**Facilitator**: Evelyn Ansell

+#### A hands-on guide to Semantic Tagger for your text data analysis

+The Australian Text Analytics Platform (ATAP) project is a project that aims to provide researchers with the tools and training for analysing, processing, and exploring text.
+As part of this project, we have adapted with permission, a Semantic Tagger, developed by the University Centre for Computer Corpus Research on Language ([UCREL](https://ucrel.lancs.ac.uk/)) at Lancaster University.
+This tool uses the Python Multilingual UCREL Semantic Analysis System ([PyMUSAS](https://pypi.org/project/pymusas/)) to tag your text data so that you can extract token level semantic tags from your text.
+In addition to the USAS tags, this tool can also recognize Multi Word Expressions (MWE), i.e., expressions formed by two or more words that behave like a unit such as 'South Australia', and identifies lemmas and Part-of-Speech (POS) tags in the text.
+For example, in the sentence ‘President Joe Biden attended two meetings today’, the tool will tag each token with its semantic tag like this -> ‘President Joe Biden’: MWE of [Personal names], ‘attended’: [Participating], ‘two’: [Number], ‘meetings’: [Participating] and ‘today’: [Time: Present; simultaneous].
+This tool is available in both English and multi-lingual (Chinese, Italian and Spanish) versions and supports saving the results locally for further analysis, enabling you to gain meaningful insights into your research questions.

+**Date**: Wednesday 22 March 2023

+**Length**: 90 minutes

+**Facilitator**: Sony Jufri

 #### Australian Text Analytics Platform tools: Discursis, Juxtorpus, Quotation tool and Semantic tagger

 This workshop was part of the USyd Digital Humanities Day 2023.